 In addition to research articles, use Academic Commons to share your manuscripts, open textbooks and more.
 Academic Commons supports a variety of file formats, and we encourage you to deposit related materials with your texts (including data, images, audio and video).

-Begin sharing your research and creative work Visit commons.library.stonybrook.edu, or contact Darren Chase, Scholarly Communication Librarian, to discuss Academic Commons, open access or other scholarly communication topics.
-Email Darren.Chase@stonybrook.edu call 631.632.9830.
+Begin sharing your research and creative work Visit commons.library.stonybrook.edu, or contact Mona Ramonetti, Head of Scholarly Communication, to discuss Academic Commons, open access or other scholarly communication topics.
+Email Mona.Ramonetti@stonybrook.edu call 631.632.1740.

 • Request a Class